 Steven Pinker is a professor of psychology at Harvard, specializing in cognitive science.
 He’s done a lot of research about visual perception and the development as well as usage of human language, especially in children.

 The books he’s written cover a variety of topics, among the above are also writing and, in the case of The Better Angels Of Our Nature, violence.
 In spite of what the media are telling you, today the world is a safer place than it ever was at any time in history.

 Steven Pinker explains why violence has been on a continuous decline for the past 5,000 years.
 To do so, he tells us about the five big motivators of violence, the four “better angels of our nature” that counter-act these forces and six major historical shifts which have allowed one to dominate the other.

 Here’s one of each of these three categories in detail:

 - Ideologies always start out with good intentions, but they can quickly deteriorate into promoting violence.

-- The Flynn effect increases our ability to reason over time, which makes us less violent.
+- The Flynn effect increases humanity’s ability to reason over time, thus making us less violent.

 - Thanks to the invention of the printing press, humanitarian philosophy could spread, which decreased violence across the board.

 Would you like to get an objective look at how violent (or not) the world truly is today?
 You’re in for for a surprise!

 Lesson 1: Even the most well-meaning ideologies can go extreme and turn violent.

 One thing that Tai Lopez kept beating on in his 67 Steps was to avoid extreme ideologies.
 It’s something Charlie Munger (the billionaire partner of Warren Buffett) talked about in his 2007 USC Law commencement address and it’s stuck with me ever since.